Technariumas/7-segment-block/README.md

 # 7-segment-block
-A big 7 segment plug and play module
+A big 7 segment plug and play module designed to be driven by SPI bus.